Montague semantics and modifier consistency measurement in neural language models: Conclusion

 \section{Conclusion}

-In this paper, we presented a methodology for measuring the presence and consistency of compositional behaviour in existing language models (LMs), comprising a pair of tests for consistency of metamorphic relations associated to adjectival modifier phenomena in adjective-noun phrases, from a Montagovian formalism perspective.
+In this paper, we presented a methodology for measuring the presence and consistency of compositional behaviour in existing language models (LMs), comprising a set of tests for consistency of metamorphic relations associated to adjectival modifier phenomena in adjective-noun phrases, from a Montagovian formalism perspective.
 Our approach can provide important insight on LMs capabilities and limitations beyond semantic relatedness/similarity, helping to shape expectations on their use in applications with higher safety/criticality/fairness requirements.
 Although the tests are limited in scope, they can be applied to any language embedding.

-Our empirical evaluation results indicate that current neural language models do not behave consistently according to expected behavior derived from the formalisms, with regard to the evaluated intersective property, raising the question of whether current language models are not capable of capturing some true underlying semantic properties of language, or whether linguistic theories from Montagovian tradition do not hold to distributional scrutiny.
+Our empirical evaluation results indicate that current neural language models do not behave consistently according to expected behavior from the formalisms, with regard to the evaluated intersective and subsective properties.
+Such results imply that current language models, given limited context, may not be capable of capturing the evaluated semantic properties of language, or that linguistic theories from Montagovian tradition are not matching the expected capabilities of distributional models.

+The proposed methodology is intended to be a stepping stone which can pave the way to a better understanding of LLMs latent spaces.
+Nevertheless, to improve our understanding of LLMs compositional capabilities, it is necessary to examine the relationship between the observed representation properties and specific NLP downstream task performance.
+Specifically, the alignment of compositional semantics between inputs and expected outputs, e.g., in RAG, summarization or Question Answering.
+Those should be explored in future work.

-On the other hand, the results also indicate that adjective type differences are encoded by the LMs at word level, which motivates further examination on compositional capabilities of state-of-the art LMs.
-Future work also includes expanding the scope of the tests to other linguistic properties and an investigation on the effect of measured consistency on relevant downstream tasks (e.g., Natural Language Inference).
+Future work also includes expanding the scope of the tests to other linguistic properties and an investigation on the effect of measured consistency on the relevant downstream tasks (e.g., NLI, RAG).